 Katie Boland, chosen by Elle Canada as one of the three Canadians to watch, is one of the most promising young actresses of today.
-Only 24 years old, she has been acting professionally since the age of 9.
-With over 40 starring roles so far, the ingenue shows no sign of slowing down, splitting her time between Toronto and Los Angeles.
+With over 50 starring roles so far, the ingenue shows no sign of slowing down, splitting her time between Toronto and Los Angeles.

-Katie was chosen as one of the inaugural 2011 Toronto International Film Festival’s “Rising Stars“, a new initiative designed to discover the next generation of made-in-Canada international talent.
-The programme took place at this year’s Toronto International Film Festival, and showcased Katie as one of four actors who have proven themselves ready to expand their film careers beyond Canada to the world.
+Boland was previously chosen as one of the inaugural 2011 Toronto International Film Festival’s “Rising Stars“, a new initiative designed to discover the next generation of made-in-Canada international talent.
+The programme showcased Katie as one of four actors who have proven themselves ready to expand their film careers beyond Canada to the world.

 According to the Rising Star’s jury, “Katie Boland has raw potential coupled with a determination and pure acting talent that will awe us and give her longevity as one of our brightest Rising Stars.”

-In the past year, Boland starred in the feature film Ferocious, co-starring Kim Coates (Thin Red Line, Entourage, Sons of Anarchy) which was released to critical success in early 2013.
-The feature film Looking is the Original Sin a drama about blood ties and photography, in which Boland starred, was bought by Breakthrough Entertainment and will be released in 2013.
-She is finished the edgy comedy feature Sex After Kids which has just been chosen as IndieWire’s “Project of the Month” and was financed completely by fan interest on IndieGoGo and won the audience award at the Santa Barbara Film Festival.
-She also guest-starred to critical acclaim on an episode of the The Listener for which she was nominated for a Canadian Screen Award and filmed a television movie, Cold Spring.
+Boland also appears in the romantic comedy Sex After Kids which has just been chosen as IndieWire’s “Project of the Month”, was financed completely by fan interest on IndieGoGo, won the audience award at the Santa Barbara Film Festival.
+She also guest-starred to critical acclaim on an episode of the The Listener for which she was nominated for a Canadian Screen Award.

-She has most recently filmed The Spirit Game directed by Craig Goodwill (Patchtown) about the famous Fox sister and the spiritualism movement in the 1900s, and Method directed by Gregory Smith (Rookie Blue, Hobo With A Shotgun) to hit festivals in 2013.
+Recently, she filmed The Spirit Game directed by Craig Goodwill (Patchtown) about the famous Fox sisters and the spiritualism movement in the 1900s.
+She also appeared in Method directed by Gregory Smith (Rookie Blue, Hobo With A Shotgun) that premiered at TIFF 2013.
+Then, she appeared in the short films Dennis, a thriller about a string of unsolved murders in Newfoundland, and Given Your History, a story about going on after everything is lost, all to hit festivals in 2013.

-In the recent past, Katie completed a slew of high profile projects.
-She appeared on stage for the first time in Sam Shepard’s famed Fool For Love, put on by Toronto’s RedOne theatre company, known for inventive staging, inspired performances and getting young people to the theatre.
+In the recent past, Katie appeared on stage for the first time in Sam Shepard’s famed Fool For Love, put on by Toronto’s RedOne theatre company, known for inventive staging, inspired performances and getting young people to the theatre.
 The show sold-out every night and Boland was lauded for her inspired performance, with one reviewer remarking, “Boland’s intensely emotional performance will knock you over.
 It’s hard to believe this is the film actress’ live theatre debut.”

-She also recently starred in Daydream Nation, starring Kat Dennings, Josh Lucas and Andie McDowell, which premiered to critical acclaim at this year’s TIFF.
-She was dubbed the darling of the festival after appearing in numerous publications, and was called “Canada’s sweetheart” by Elle Canada.
+Previous credits include Daydream Nation, starring Kat Dennings, Josh Lucas and Andie McDowell, which premiered to critical acclaim at TIFF in 2010.
 She filmed an episode of Murdoch Mysteries, City TV’s television drama that airs worldwide, where she plays a murderous nun.
 She later filmed an episode of SyFy’s hit television show with sky-high ratings, Lost Girl.
 In 2011, Katie played a drug-addicted prostitute in Die, a futuristic thriller co-starring Elias Koteas (Benjamin Button, Shutter Island) opened across Canada.

 In 2009′s Growing-Op, an indie-comedy coming-of-age story, Katie plays Hope Dawson, Rosanna Arquette’s (Pulp Fiction) daughter, a free-loving pot dealer.
 The comedic departure for Katie was met with critical acclaim.
 “Toronto actress Boland is a standout as the fearless dope-dealing sister.
 Her performance is energetic and funny in all the right places.
 Boland is the bright spot.”
 Next, she finished Academy-Award nominated director Atom Egoyan’s highly anticipated film, Adoration, starring Scott Speedman and Rachel Blanchard.
 The film competed for the Palme D’or at the Cannes Film Festival in 2008.
 At Cannes, it won the ecumenical jury prize, the award given for movies that celebrate spiritual values.
 It had a gala screening at the 2008 Toronto Film Festival.
 It was released in 2009 by Sony Picture Classics.